synthesizer-project/synference/docs/source/FAQ/FAQ.rst

 Frequently Asked Questions
 **************************

-Here are some frequently asked questions about SBIFitter.
-If you have a question that is not answered here, please open an issue on the `GitHub repository <https://github.com/synthesizer-project/sbifitter/issues>`_.
+Here are some frequently asked questions about synference.
+If you have a question that is not answered here, please open an issue on the `GitHub repository <https://github.com/synthesizer-project/synference/issues>`_.

 Q: How do I move a model trained with GPU to CPU for inference?
 ----------------------------------------------------------------